Why Division II and III Athletes Deserve NIL Opportunities Too

 How can local and regional sponsorship strategies benefit D2/D3 athletes?

 Local and regional sponsorship strategies can help D2/D3 athletes.
 They create community-driven NIL programs and partnerships with local businesses.
-This helps athletes earn money and support their communities.
+This helps athletes earn income while contributing to their communities.

-What role do NIL collectives play in supporting small school athletes?
+What role do NIL collectives play in helping athletes from small schools?

 Are there unique opportunities for female athletes at smaller schools?